 Employee safety is an integral part of an employer’s responsibility.
 Novartis Group companies are committed to providing our associates with safe workplaces.

-Work-related injuries and illnesses among affiliates’ associates are measured and reported as two distinct indicators:
+Work-related injuries and illnesses are measured and reported as two distinct indicators:

 Total recordable case rate (TRCR): the total rate of injury and illness cases with and without lost work time, per 200’000 working hours, for Novartis employees and Third Party Personnel.

 Lost time injury and illness rate (LTIR): the rate of absenteeism cases due to occupational injury and illness, per 200’000 working hours, for Novartis employees and Third Party Personnel.

 Handling biological materials is an integral and essential part of research, development and manufacturing programs at Novartis.
 Biological materials can include human or animal pathogens, and experimental or transgenic animals.

 We take great care to ensure we prevent material misuse.
 Our biosafety program sets out standards, tools and practices for associates to manage potential risks when handling biological materials.
 Risk management and safety measures are stipulated in our guidelines on biosafety and in our detailed guidance notes.
 These standards are binding and based on best practice.
 We regularly assess compliance through audits at sites conducting biological activities.